Modeling and Performance Analysis for Movable Antenna Enabled Wireless Communications: Simulation Results

 Fig. \ref{Fig:SNRCDF_SISO} compares the SNR CDFs for MA, FPA, AS, and DBF systems with the same setup as Fig. \ref{Fig:SNRcom_SISO}.
 As can be observed, the simulated CDF of the SNR for the two-path MA system perfectly matches the analytical result derived in \eqref{eq_channel_staCDF2}.
 While for the $L_{\mathrm{r}}=3$ and $L_{\mathrm{r}}=5$ cases, the simulated CDF has a deviation compared to the analytical ones because an approximation was employed in \eqref{eq_channel_staCDF3} and \eqref{eq_channel_staCDFL}.
 Nevertheless, the error between the analytical and simulated CDFs is very small, which indicates that \eqref{eq_channel_staCDF3} and \eqref{eq_channel_staCDFL} provide a good approximation for the CDF of the upper bound on the maximum channel gain and can be utilized for analyzing the outage probability for the MA system.
 Besides, we can find that for any fixed SNR threshold, the value of the CDF for the MA system is always smaller than that for FPA and AS systems, which means that compared to the two benchmark schemes, the MA system can always achieve a lower outage probability for any SNR threshold.
 Interestingly, at the low SNR region, the SNR CDF value for the MA system is smaller than that for the DBF system.
 It indicates that the MA system can outperform the DBF system in terms of the outage probability at the low SNR region.
 In particular, for a large number of receive paths, the performance gap of the outage probability increases, which shows more superiority of the MA system.
+This is attributed to the fact that the MA can consistently identify a point that yields locally maximal channel gain within a given receive region.
+In contrast, the conventional FPA may be located at a position with poor channel conditions.
+In the most unfavorable scenario, even if multiple antennas are utilized, they may all experience deep fading channels at fixed locations (e.g., the local area with low channel gains depicted in Fig. \ref{fig:PowerChannelL4}).